Mother Emanuel’s pastor reflects on tragic shooting ahead of 8th anniversary

 Manning says June 17, 2015, started like any other day.

-“It started,” he said, “of course, peacefully.
+“It started of course, peacefully.
 It started with jubilancy.
-It started with people being able to embrace their loved ones and sharing intimate thoughts and details with them.”
+It started with people being able to embrace their loved ones and sharing intimate thoughts and details with them,” he said.

 But he says the end of June 17, 2015, changed Charleston, and the world, forever.